 Can't find your question here?
 Email us at email@example.com!

-NUS offers Aeronautical Engineering as an optional specialisation within the Mechanical Engineering (ME) programme.
-Students who choose this Specialisation are taught subjects relevant to Aeronautical Engineering, using the university’s state-of-the-art facilities.
-They are equipped with the necessary knowledge and skills to work in the aerospace industry.
-In addition to their Bachelor of Mechanical Engineering degree, they will receive a Certificate of Specialisation in Aeronautical Engineering upon graduation.
-Students may choose this specialisation directly on the university application form.
-Admission criteria to this specialisation are identical to those to the general BEng(ME) degree.
+NUS offers Aeronautical Engineering as an optional specialisation within the B.Eng (Mechanical Engineering) programme.
+Students who choose this specialisation are taught subjects relevant to Aeronautical Engineering, using the university’s state-of-the-art facilities, and are therefore equipped with the necessary knowledge and skills to work in the aerospace industry.
+In addition to their B.Eng (Mechanical Engineering) degree, they will also receive a Certificate of Specialisation in Aeronautical Engineering upon graduation.

-The NUS Faculty of Engineering has preferred not to initiate a separate Bachelor of Aeronautical Engineering programme, because a degree specific to only Aeronautical Engineering may limit employment prospects of such graduates to the aerospace industry.
+The NUS Faculty of Engineering has preferred not to initiate a separate degree in Aeronautical Engineering, because a degree specific to only Aeronautical Engineering may limit employment prospects of such graduates to the aerospace industry.
 Demand for such engineers may change if aerospace companies move their operations elsewhere.

-On the other hand, an ME degree, together with a Certificate of Specialisation in Aeronautical Engineering, provides our graduates with greater flexibility to work in a much wider range of industries, including the aerospace.
+On the other hand, an ME degree, together with a Certificate of Specialisation in Aeronautical Engineering, provides our graduates with greater flexibility to work in a much wider range of industries, including the aerospace industry.

 ME encompasses a wide spectrum of topics that are applicable to many other areas in engineering, such as the following: